Aircraft maintenance engineer (Canada): Professional status

 The issue of the divided loyalty that is inherent upon the Canadian AME as both a private sector work performer and a Ministerial delegated certifier, of their own work and of others', was the focus of a 1988 report, which noted that in contrast to some other countries which had done so, "...there is a need in Canada to develop our own perspectives on the phenomenon of inspection."

 The Aircraft Maintenance Engineers of Canada/Techniciens D'Entretien 'D'Aeronefs du Canada (AMEC/TEAC) is the professional association for AMEs at national level.
 AMEC/TEAC is financed by the six regional associations; Atlantic, Quebec, Ontario, Central, Western and Pacific.
 It changed its name in 2019 from the Canadian Federation of Aircraft Maintenance Engineers Associations, (CFAMEA).

 The Aircraft Maintenance Engineers qualification and license were instituted in 1920 when the Canadian Air Regulations introduced Air Engineers and Air Engineer certificates into Canadian Aeronautics law.
 The first AME license issued in Canada, Air Engineer License #1, was issued on the 20th of April 1920 to Mr. Robert A. McCombie by the Canadian Air Board.

-Twelve factors

-Transport Canada identified twelve human factors (known in English as the "dirty dozen") that degrade people's ability to perform effectively and safely.
-They were adopted by the aviation industry in order to avoid human errors in aircraft maintenance.